jveilleux/FarmFreshWeb/customer-faqs.md

 Traditional supermarket supply chains make it difficult for customers to know where their food is coming from, how it has been produced, and where their grocery dollar will end up.
 Transparency is central to FarmFreshWeb.com, because we believe that visible supply chains are healthier than those which are hidden.
 On FarmFreshWeb.com, customers can always see where their food has come from and what proportion of the price goes to the farmer.

 In an online market, the  pricing pie chart will show you how the price is allocated between the producer and other players like the market or others.
-You can also see the product properties \(such as certified organic, free range etc\) to know more about how the food was produced.
+You can also see the product properties \(such as certified organic, free range, etc\) to know more about how the food was produced.

 #### How does shopping on FarmFreshWeb.com bring benefits to farmers, the environment and my local community?